chriskrycho/v5.chriskrycho.com/site/journal/2022 in Review/The Rest of Life.md

 - I wanted to, but did not, lose five pounds.
 - I wanted to, but did not, ride my bicycle more regularly (it literally never came down from where it is hanging this year).

-Net: I did not run *any* race this year, and in fact ran only about half the miles I ran
+Net: I did not run *any* race this year, and in fact ran only about half the miles I ran in 2021.

 I will count it as something of a win, given the background challenges, that I managed not to *gain* weight this year, and that I managed to keep up some degree of running.
 Both of those came down to self-discipline: leaning on long-standing habits I have built up in years past.
 That said, I can see that it would be easy to let those continue to slide without reinvesting in those same habits and norms.